mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

 make [evaluation](#4-evaluating-padding-machines) both expedient and rigorously reproducible.

-The following sections cover the details of the engineering steps to write, test, and deploy a padding machine, as well as how to extend the framework to support new machine features.
+This document covers the engineering steps to write, test, and deploy a padding machine, as well as how to extend the framework to support new machine features.

 If you prefer to learn by example, you may want to skip to either the [QuickStart Guide](CircuitPaddingQuickStart.md), and/or [Section 5](#5-example-padding-machines) for example machines to get you up and running quickly.

 ### 1.2.
-Layering Model and Deployment Constraints
+Layering Model

 The circuit padding framework is designed to provide one layer in a layered system of interchangeable components.